orklann/goagentfindip/README.md

 2. Windows hangs or freezes when run this program?

-    I am sorry, neither do I have solutions, but you can modify thread_number(at line 32) to a smaller value, for example, 50, and try again.
+    I am sorry, neither do I have solutions, but you can modify thread_number(at line 32) to a smaller value, for example, 25 or 15, and try again.

 3. How to get IPs like files stored in ippool folder?